nihil-pro/kr-observable/readme.md

 # Observable
-A proxy-based observer, and  observable-based state-manager for react/preact.
-1. Small size – 2 kB (gzipped, non minified)
+Proxy based state-manager
-2. Easy to use, see examples below.
+1. Easy to use, see examples below
+2. Supports classes and plain objects
-3. Supports subclasses.
+3. Supports subclassing
-4. No dependencies.
+4. Tiny, no dependencies

-## Usage with react or preact/compat
+## Getting Started with react
-Write a class that extends Observable, and wrap the component in observer hoc. <br />
-Nothing else is needed.
 ```tsx
 import { Observable, observer } from "kr-observable";